jQuery.parseJSON

 - We're calling the

-object (function reference) and immediately invoke it. - The
+Functionconstructor, which will return aFunctionobject (function reference) and immediately invoke it. - The

-constructor takes an "n" number of arguments that will become the function's parameters, being the last one the body of the function.
-We're passing only one parameter, meaning"return " + data
+Functionconstructor takes an "n" number of arguments that will become the function's parameters, being the last one the body of the function.
+We're passing only one parameter, meaning"return " + datawill become the function's body. - What does the constructed function do then?
+Considering

 Sources: